Access Health Care Services

 After your appointment, follow any instructions that your doctor gave you.
 It’s very important to get any prescriptions that you were given.
 Take your medicine exactly as the doctor told you to.
 If you get sick or injured throughout the year you can make an appointment to get checked out.
 Unless it is a life-threatening situation, going to your doctor is much less expensive than going to the emergency room.

-For more information about how to access care now that you're covered, download our full You're Covered, Now What fact sheet.
+For more information about how to access care now that you're covered, download our full You're Covered, Now What fact sheet or check out this quick video, Getting Your Money's Worth From Your Health Insurance.

 Finding a Primary Care Provider